 If you are planning to build an IT product to automate and streamline your business operations, then you must be aware of product development is more like a journey than a goal.
-No matter how experienced enterprise you choose for your product evolution, still they will not be able to deliver you a full-fledged and efficient product within a year or a similarly short time span.
+No matter how experienced an enterprise you choose for your product evolution, still, they will not be able to deliver you a full-fledged and efficient product within a year or a similarly short time span.

 Instant transformation of an idea into a finished product is quite unrealistic.
 It requires lots of homework such as analysis of competitors’ products, industry trends, customers’ demands, your business requirements, internal processes, external resources, and much more.
-Don’t forget to count efforts, money and time you are going to invest in it.
+Don’t forget to count the efforts, money and time you are going to invest in it.

 After studying all these aspects in detail, define a strategy and a roadmap of the product flow.
 It is suggestive to divide the development into different phases to get the benefits of steady and adequate growth of the product.